Technology

 ajmls-frequently-asked-questions

-In today’s learning environments, timely access to information, news, and online educational resources is more important than ever before.
+In today’s learning environments, timely access to information, news, and online educational resources is more important than ever.
 That is why Atlanta’s John Marshall Law School has made the inclusion of new technologies in the teaching process a priority.

-Our classrooms were designed to access a wide selection of teaching and presentation technologies.
-From direct access to the Internet and other computer based teaching tools, to the ability to present both recorded and live lectures from multiple video mediums.
-All of our fixed seating classrooms provide access to power outlets for our students who prefer to utilize portable computers and other electronic devices to enhance their learning experience.
+Our classrooms are designed to access a wide selection of teaching and presentation technologies, from direct access to the internet and other computer-based teaching tools to the ability to present both recorded and live lectures from multiple video mediums.
+All of our fixed-seating classrooms provide access to power outlets for students who prefer to utilize portable computers and other electronic devices to enhance their learning experience.

 Click here to request the assistance of the Information Technology Department.